 The Rights for Children and Youth Partnership

-In alignment with the Social Science and Humanities Research Council (SSHRC) Insight Program, the Rights for Children and Youth Partnership: Strengthening Collaboration in the Americas (RCYP) is a six-year, interdisciplinary collaboration between researchers from universities and governmental, nongovernmental and international organisations.
+In alignment with the Social Science and Humanities Research Council (SSHRC) Insight Program, the Rights for Children and Youth Partnership: Strengthening Collaboration in the Americas (RCYP) is a seven-year, interdisciplinary collaboration between researchers from universities and governmental, nongovernmental and international organizations.
 The project is led by Dr. Henry Parada, working along-side 17 co-applicants, 25 collaborators, partners and 13 universities.

 Goals and Objectives